XiaoxuanLu/Movie_recommender_system/README.md

     * Keywords, missing values, number of films per year, genres
 - [x] Training the Recommender System
     - [x] Calculating the Weighted Rating (using the IMDB formula)
     - [x] Simple recommendation system
          * offer generalized recommendations to every user, based on movie ratings
          * user can chose based on different features, e.g. genre, language, publication year, cast, runtime, popularity, director and cast.
-    - [x] Content-based recommendation system (based on similarity of genres and keywords)
+    - [x] Content-based recommendation system
-        * maybe cosine similarity or other similarity ways to find most related n movies
+         * Based on Movie Overviews and Taglines
+         * Based on Movie Cast, Crew, Keywords and Genre
+         * Compared severl methods: Cosine similarity with TF-IDF and CountVectorizer & KL Divergence
 - [ ] Testing and Validation
    * Compare content-based results to Netflix recommendations?
    * Compare the simple recommender to information on [IMDb website](https://www.imdb.com/chart/top/?ref_=nv_mv_250).
+   * Compare the content-based recommender systems to other mainstreams such as Amazon prime videos
 - [ ] Saving the Trained Model for Deployment
 - [ ] Writing the report
 - [ ] Creating a Website and deploying the model if time allowed